-Doctoral students are encouraged to be active in the program's Doctoral Students in Counseling Psychology (DSCP), Students for Social Justice (SSJ), and their various leadership activities.
-DSCP serves as a peer mentoring organization, as well as a networking vehicle for prospective students, whereas SSJ focuses on students developing a unique set of skills and expertise related to social justice advocacy that can enable them to promote positive social change in the community.
+Doctoral students are encouraged to be active in the program's Doctoral Students in Counseling Psychology (DSCP), Psychology Students of Color for a Liberated Education (PSCLE), and their various leadership activities.
+DSCP serves as a peer mentoring organization, as well as a networking vehicle for prospective students, whereas PSCLE was created to uphold the academic welfare and prowess of doctoral students of color in the field of psychology and in the administration of culturally-relevant mental health service delivery.
 Students also are encouraged to become student affiliates of APA's Division 17 (Society of Counseling Psychology), Student Affiliates of Seventeen.
 Each year Counseling Psychology students are strongly encouraged to present their research at local, regional, national, and international conferences.
 Some funds are available to support student conference travel (e.g., program funds, GPSA, Graduate College, and APA).